 Vitality Medical carries a wide variety of top of the line patient lifts for home use or medical use manufactured by Graham-Field, Invacare, Medline, Drive Medical and Hoyer.
 Also know as medical lifts, patient lifting devices are used in hospitals, care centers and homes to lift non-ambulatory patients to make them mobile and to protect them from fall injuries.
 Some individuals may be ambulatory but unable to assume a standing position from a sitting or lying down.
-Therefore, the purpose of a medical lift is to easily transfer patients from one furnishing to another and to protect the patient and the caregiver from injury.
-Just a few years ago, transporting a patient from one furnishing to another was significantly dangerous.
-Numerous medical studies have been conducted that have demonstrated that modern lifting technology provides the safest way to transfer patients.
+Therefore, having effective medical equipment to move patients such as a patient lifting device is ideal when needing to transfer a patient from on place to the next.